MathematicusLucian/Prefab-Microfrontends/README.md

 - **Consistency**: Achieve uniform design without the need for custom CSS.
 - **Responsive Design**: Built-in support for mobile-first and responsive design.
 - **Maintainability**: Simplifies the management of complex styles.

-### Why Microfrontends

-Microfrontends split a large application into smaller, independently deployable modules.
-Key benefits include:

-- **Scalability**: Teams can work on different parts of the application independently.
-- **Flexibility**: Each microfrontend can use its own tech stack.
-- **Faster Development**: Modular approach reduces development bottlenecks.
-- **Improved Maintainability**: Changes in one microfrontend do not affect others.

 ### Why Prettier, ESLint, and Babel